 Bell’s relationship with his mother, who currently lives in Bloomington, Indiana, has obviously been central to his entire life.
 “She has always been my hero.
 I was always aware of how hard she worked, and how effortless she made it look.

 “She was a single mom — my dad was living in Alabama — at a time when single moms were being demonized.
 People would say I came from ‘a broken home.’
 My mom and I would laugh about that, because we didn’t feel like we were in a sad situation; there was nothing ‘broken’ about our life.
 It was clear that I was always important — her first priority.

 “We were friends.
 Yes, I knew she was my mom and I respected her as my mom.
 She could tell me no, tell me to be quiet and things like that.
 But at the end of the day we could have a conversation and really talk about important things. … I’m trying to do the same thing in the relationship I have with my daughters.”

 As for the success he’s been achieving the past few years, Bell stressed he is not letting it go to his head.
 “Because no matter how good I think things are going for me, I know that Kevin Hart is somewhere simultaneously doing a hundred of situps in a row, while signing multiple movie deals, planning a stadium tour and developing a multi-million-dollar line of hip clothing — all while telling his millions of followers on Instagram what he’s up to!”

-W. Kamau Bell will bring his stand-up show to The Vic Theater in Lake View on Friday evening, June 16 — part of his summer tour to promote both the second season of his “United Shades of America” series on CNN and the release of his new memoir and first book, “The Awkward Thoughts of W. Kamau Bell.”
+NOTE CHANGE OF VENUE: W. Kamau Bell will bring his stand-up show to the Park West in Lincoln Park (venue moved from The Vic) on Friday evening, June 16 — part of his summer tour to promote both the second season of his “United Shades of America” series on CNN and the release of his new memoir and first book, “The Awkward Thoughts of W. Kamau Bell.”